Constant Nausea and Burping: 9 Causes, Gastroenterologist Explains.

 - Irritable bowel Syndrome: IBS is a common functional disease of the bowel.
 Nausea is one of the commonly associated symptoms of IBS.

-- Neurological diseases such as brain tumors, migraine, seizure diseases (epilepsy), brain irradiation.
+- Neurological diseases such as brain tumors, migraine, seizure diseases (epilepsy), and brain irradiation.

 - Kidney failure.